 Men, the Bible says, “The fear of the Lord is the beginning of wisdom.”
 Jesus continues in Matthew 10:28 by saying, “And do not fear those who kill the body but cannot kill the soul.
 But rather fear Him who is able to destroy both soul and body in hell.”

 God does not call us to a malicious or vindictive fear of Him but to a reverential fear.
 Psalm 19:9 even says, “The fear of the Lord is clean.”
 However, much of the church today has lost this very healthy, fundamental fear of the Lord.

 Having said that, let me reaffirm my theological position.
 If we as Christians fall, there is grace.
-If we sin, there is repentance.
+If we sin, there is repentance and an advocate with the Father (1 John 2:1).
 If we stray, there is restoration.
 But we cannot fall and stay down.
 We cannot sin and not repentant.
 We cannot leave and expect citizenship.
 While God offers all people, unconditional love, He does not offer unconditional salvation.
 The Bible declares that we must believe in His Son, we must make Jesus our Lord, and we must repent of our sin.

 2. Pornography Doesn’t Happen To You, You Choose It

 Too many Christians and too many churches have catered to pornography viewing brothers (and sisters) by acknowledging it as something that’s uncontrollable.
 Some Christians have even tried to elevate its power by labeling it an “addiction”—a state of brokenness which I guess is too far for the Gospel to reach.
 Their version of the Bible must read, “You are free! (unless you are addicted).”